Travel to Collections Awardees (2020)

 Siegel’s research examines the processes of pharmaceutical innovation and invention for a forthcoming book project, Markets of Pain: Transnational History of the United States Opioid Crisis.
 In examining the opioid crisis, Siegel looks at the invention of the hypodermic needle and the development of new narcotic painkillers in the United States during the twentieth century.

-Award recipients' affiliations at the time of their residence are listed below.
+Award recipients' affiliations at the time of their residence at the Lemelson Center are listed below.

 Francesca Ammon (2013), University of Pennsylvania

 Francesca Ammon examined the Bobcat Company Records, Smithsonian Institution Library Trade Literature, and other construction-related collections for her research on “Culture of Clearance: Waging War on the Landscape in Postwar America.”
 The decades following World War II are well known as an era of rapid American growth and construction; they were equally significant for the celebration and implementation of large-scale destruction.
 In “Culture of Clearance,” Ammon focuses on tractors, scrapers, and bulldozers as earthmoving technology.

 Sarah A. Bell (2017), Michigan Technological University

 From Speak & Spell to Siri: A Media History of Voice Synthesis

 Bell’s research focuses on the story of American innovation in synthetic speech technology.
 She consulted both the documents of engineers and the popular discourse that helped domesticate these technologies—especially consumer advertising—for her forthcoming book, From Speak & Spell to Siri: A Media History of Speech Synthesis.